tjhei/paper-parallel-gmg-data/README.md

 This repository contains the examples for the paper:

 ```
-A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM
+A Flexible, Parallel, Adaptive Geometric Multigrid Method for FEM
 Thomas C. Clevenger, Timo Heister, Guido Kanschat, Martin Kronbichler
 ```
 see https://arxiv.org/abs/1904.03317 for a preprint.